-President George Washington is fondly remembered as the father of American, and with good reason.
+President George Washington’s birthday is coming up next month (February 22nd).
+This great historical figure is fondly remembered as the father of American, and with good reason.
 Because of his major contributions during the Revolutionary War, the American people wanted to make him king.
 But instead of taking advantage of the situation, Washington made used his popularity and political influence to direct the country to democracy.
 And the result of this was obvious: he became the first president of the country.
 So for this reason, you want to take pride when you dress up as the father of our country.
-If you want to make your President George Washington costume complete, you will need to wear his iconic colonial style white wig.
+If you want to make your President George Washington costume complete, you will need to wear his iconic colonial-style white wig.
 We have found some good sale bargains on President George Washington wigs for kids and adult men on sale!

 Colonial Hat with Wig

 If you want to add a hat to your child’s colonial costume, you will want this American colonial hat with attached white hair.
 One size fits most kids.